deep4nsh/order_plus_rn_new/README.md

 ### Run on iOS (macOS only)

-First, install CocoaPods dependencies (only on first setup or after native dependency changes):
+Install CocoaPods dependencies (only on first setup or after native dependency changes):

 ```sh
 cd ios